adhithadias/spv8-public/README.md

 `contrib/generate_mtx.py` to generate the additional custom representation of the sparse matrices needed to run `bin/spmv_mkl` and `bin/spmv_spv8`, These files will be saved to a directory `data`.

+Authors use `numactl --cpunodebind=1 --membind=1` to execute the binaries, I omitted these because the server machine does not have `numactl`.
+Ask the administrators to install this if needed.